 |Distance||309 miles (499 km)|

-TGV and Deutsche Bahn trains will get you from Stuttgart to Paris from $81 (€65).
+TGV and Deutsche Bahn trains will get you to Paris from Stuttgart from $73 (€65).
 With over 1000 travel companies on Omio, you can find the best train times and tickets for your trip.

 Deutsche Bahn (DB) is the main provider of train services in Germany, making on average 40, 000 journeys per day.
 A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Stuttgart and Paris.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while bathrooms are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.